esignor/CCGR/README.md

  python dev/src/VIRUSES/NetworkUnit_ResNet50.py --help
 ```

-Before proceeding with the training of an image set, the images must first be generated by the Encoder Unit.
+**Before proceeding with the training of an image set, the images must first be generated by the Encoder Unit**.
 Once generated and ready for training, CCGR image sets are stored in the `CCGR_ENCODER` directory (path: `CCGR/dev/src/VIRUSES/CCGR_ENCODER`).

 #### Optional Input Arguments
 - *--dataset*: name of the virus dataset to which the CCGR Network Unit will be applied (i.e., Coronaviruses, HIV1, HIV2, Dengue, HepatitisC, HepatitisB1, HepatitisB2, InfluenzaA).